bth-dipt-teaching/course-template/README.md

 ### Material Checklist

 > [!NOTE]
-> The following is a list of typical course material.
+> What follows is a list of typical course material.
-> For each them, provide link either inside this repository, or to some other system (e.g., other repositories or Sharepoint folder).
+> For each them, provide a link either inside this repository, or to somewhere else (e.g., other repositories or Sharepoint folder).

  - Organization
    - Course Memo